 -

-Check that your doctor or midwife is happy for you to travel.
 They may advise against it if you're suffering from certain complications or conditions that could be worsened by flying or longer periods of travel.

 -

-Check the airline's guidelines.
 Most airlines won't let you fly towards the end of your pregnancy.
 Additionally, if your trip involves air travel for 4 hours or more, there's a slightly increased risk of blood clots, known as deep vein thrombosis (DVT).
 When flying, the NHS recommends drinking plenty of water and moving around every 30 minutes or so to help reduce the risk of DVT.

 -

-Check with your cruise operator that you're okay to travel.
+It's important to check if you're okay to travel.
 Most won't allow you to sail once you reach 24 weeks.

 -